Fralinger String Band’s 2017 Parade Officers

-This year Fralinger String Band will be led by Captain Scott Wray, Presentation Director Jeff Crompton, Music Director Kenny Niewinski, and Arranger John Wernega.
+In 2017, the Fralinger String Band will be led by Captain Scott Wray, Presentation Director Jeff Crompton, Music Director Shawn Decky, and Arranger John Wernega.

 Scott Wray, Captain

-NYD 2014 will be Scott’s first year leading one of the “winningest” Mummers String Bands as Captain of Fralinger.
-He is a seasoned, twenty-one year veteran of the band, and has paraded as a musician, dancer and marshal.
+NYD 2017 will be Scott’s fourth year leading one of the “winningest” Mummers String Bands as Captain of Fralinger.
+He is a seasoned, twenty-four year veteran of the band, and has paraded as a musician, dancer and marshal.

-The members of Fralinger elected him because of his continued dedication to the band, its members, families, and friendships with other Mummers’ group, as well as his natural abilities of showmanship and leadership.
+He has the full support and respect of the members of Fralinger because of his continued dedication to the band, its members, families, and friendships with other Mummers’ group, as well as his natural abilities of showmanship and leadership.
 Scott is a key member of the band’s leadership team, not only performing in front of the band as Captain, but serving on the theme committee since 2006 and coordinating some of the prop construction activities.
 He plays the saxophone, and over the years has played the alto, tenor, baritone and bass saxophones on New Year’s Day.

 Scott has served on the Fralinger Board of Trustees (1999-2003) and was awarded Fralinger Man of the Year honors in 2001.
 He is employed as a union electrician with I.B.E.W.
 Local 98.

-Reflecting on his first New Year’s performing as Captain, Scott takes it all in stride.
-He calmly says, “I look forward to competing on New Year’s Day, entertaining the crowds, having fun, enjoying the experience of being part of this great organization, and honor of being Captain.
+Reflecting on his preparations for New Year’s performances as Captain, Scott takes it all in stride.
+He calmly says, “I can’t wait to march and compete again on New Year’s Day, entertaining the crowds, having fun, enjoying the experience of being part of this great organization, and honor of being Captain.
 I look forward to making my “brothers” proud of me as their parade leader.”

 Jeff Crompton, Presentation Director